assalupitudor/CourseProject/README.md

 ### Program code file: nltk_parse_tree.py
 ### Program Input data: ParseTree_InputData
 ### Program Output: Screenshots named – nltk_pt_ss1 to nltk_pt_ss4
+### You can also find the documentation in a word format in this Git repository named as NLTK_Parse Tree_Project Documentation.docx

 ### 1) An overview of the function of the code (i.e., what it does and what it can be used for).